Civic Hall • Community Code of Conduct

 All Civic Hall members, staff, invited speakers, guests, and vendors visiting our space are expected to abide by this Code of Conduct.
 This also extends to Civic Hall hosted events outside of our space, as well as our digital domains.

-- We value civil discourse: truth, objectivity, free inquiry, and rational debate.
+- Engage in civil discourse: truth, objectivity, free inquiry, and rational debate.

 - Honor everyone’s identity and background, including pronouns and names.
 Do not assume anyone’s gender identity, racial identity, sexual preference, survivor status, economic status, background, health status, etc.

 - Be mindful of your surroundings and of your fellow participants.
-Alert community leaders if you notice a dangerous situation, someone in distress, or violations of this Code of Conduct, even if they seem trivial or inconsequential.
+Alert community leaders if you notice a dangerous situation, someone in distress, or violations of this Code of Conduct, even if it seems trivial or inconsequential.

-- Discussion of sexuality, pornography, discriminatory language, or similar is welcome only if necessary to the topic of discussion, not gratuitous; presented in respectful manner; and where participants are given forewarning and opportunity to leave the space, even if temporarily.
+- Discussion of sexuality, pornography, discriminatory language, or similar discussion is permitted only if: it is necessary to the topic of discussion; it is not gratuitous; it is presented in respectful manner; it does not violate any discrimination, harassment, or other laws; and participants are given forewarning and opportunity to leave the space.

-The following behaviors are considered harassment and are unacceptable within our community.
-We hold that harassment is oppressive behavior and do not tolerate demeaning, discriminatory, or harassing behavior and speech.
+The following behaviors are considered harassment and are unacceptable within our community, both in physical and online spaces.
+We hold that harassment is oppressive behavior and do not tolerate hateful, demeaning, discriminatory, or harassing behavior and speech.
+In online spaces, Civic Hall holds the right to hide or delete comments and engagements that do not fit within our code of conduct.

 - Sexist, racist, homophobic, transphobic, ableist, classist, or otherwise discriminatory jokes and language.